Slow links, fast links, and the cost of gossip: Lower Bounds

-Since the running time of $\Pi$ never exceeds $t$ rounds, i.e., $\Prob{ \rtime > t} = 0$ and $\epsilon<1$, we get a contradiction to $t < \tfrac{m}{2} - 1$. \end{proof} The next lemma bounds the number of guesses required when the target set is less restricted and its edges form a random subset of the cross edges between $A\times B$.
-This allows us to derive a lower bound on the local broadcast time complexity in terms of the critical conductance in Theorem \ref{thm:generalConductance}.
+Since the running time of $\Pi$ was assumed to never exceed $t$ rounds, i.e., $\Prob{ \rtime > t} = 0$ and $\epsilon<1$, we get a contradiction to $t < \tfrac{m}{2} - 1$. \end{proof} The next lemma bounds the number of guesses required when the target set is less restricted and its edges form a random subset of the cross edges between $A\times B$.
+This allows us to derive a lower bound on the local broadcast time complexity in terms of the critical weighted conductance in Theorem \ref{thm:generalConductance}.

 \begin{lemma} For the guessing game input sets $A$ and $B$, let $\random_p$ be the predicate that defines the target set $T$ by adding each element of $A\times B$ to $T$ with probability $p$, for some $p \ge \Omega(\tfrac{1}{m})$.
-Then, any protocol that solves $\guessing(2m,\random_p)$ requires $\Omega\left({1}/{p}\right)$ rounds in expectation.
-On the other hand, if Alice uses the protocol where she submits her $2m$ guesses in each round by choosing, for each $a \in A$, an element $b' \in B$ uniformly at random, and, for each $b \in B$, an $a' \in A$ uniformly at random, then $\Omega\left(\tfrac{\log m}{p}\right)$ rounds are required in expectation. \end{lemma} \begin{proof} Recall that the game ends when the guesses of Alice have hit each element in $T^B \subseteq B$ at least once, whereas $T^B$ is itself a random variable.
-Let $Y$ be the maximum number of guesses required by Alice' protocol $\Pi$.
+Then, the following hold: \begin{enumerate} \item[(a)] \emph{Any} protocol that solves $\guessing(2m,\random_p)$ requires $\Omega\left({1}/{p}\right)$ rounds in expectation. \item[(b)] If Alice uses the (suboptimal) protocol where she submits her $2m$ guesses in each round by choosing, for each $a \in A$, an element $b' \in B$ uniformly at random, and, for each $b \in B$, an $a' \in A$ uniformly at random, then $\Omega\left(\tfrac{\log m}{p}\right)$ rounds are required in expectation. \end{enumerate} \end{lemma} Our motivation for considering the suboptimal protocol in the second part of Lemma~\ref{lem:randomGuessing} is its close relation to the push-pull gossip protocol, which we formalize in Theorem~\ref{thm:generalConductance}. \begin{proof}[Proof of Lemma~\ref{lem:randomGuessing}] Recall that the game ends when the guesses of Alice have hit each element in $T^B \subseteq B$ at least once, whereas $T^B$ is itself a random variable.
 For the sake of our analysis, we will consider Alice's guesses as occurring sequentially and hence we can assume that elements of $T^B$ are discovered one by one.
 For each $j\ge 1$, we define $Z_j$ to denote the number of guesses required to guess the $j$-th element of $T^B$, after having already guessed $j-1$ elements.